 Or that everyone could live without doing at all?

 Where are you spending energy in ways that are wasteful, unpleasant, or ripe for creating regret?

 And if you can’t STOP doing half-hearted things — or things half-heartedly — could you take a break?
 Rest?
 Delegate?
 Let some things that were not getting your whole heart anyway sit un-done for a bit while you reconnect with yourself in some really wholeness-creating ways?

 I’d love to see you commit to some shalem.
 Be more whole-hearted.
 AND… I’d love for you to know that when you hear from ME?
-Whether it’s in my role as the creator of Self-Management for Actors or as your favorite astrologer’s daughter, it’ll always involve mindset and enoughness and it’ll always be from a place of whole-heartedness and wholeness.
+Whether it’s in my role as the creator of Self-Management for Actors or as the creator of Chart Harmony, it’ll always involve mindset and enoughness and it’ll always be from a place of whole-heartedness and wholeness.
 That’s a promise.